DL1074/plotauctioneer/README.md

 - SPONGE_SCHEMATIC format is deprecated but still functional
 - Large schematics (>100k blocks) may cause brief lag even with async
 - Some deprecation warnings in code (non-critical, will be updated in future versions)
+- Existing shops created before v1.0.0 won't have front face data (will default to north)

 ## 📝 Planned Features